IhitplayzYT/IhitplayzYT/README.md

 - [KiCAD]: KeyBoard -> A split keyboard PCB design that is modular and compatible with my custom macropad PCB
 - [KiCAD]: MacroPad -> A macropad PCB design built with compatibility with my split keyboard
 - [C]: Networks -> A small lib of Raw IP,ICMP,ping packet wrangling with a custom from scratch handling of raw ethernet dataframes
-- [Rust,Axum,MySQL/SQLlite/PostgresSql]: Quboid -> An ingenious storage abstraction project to store all sorts of data in appropriate containers/Data storage with batching, rules engine, preprocessing, layering, prioritisation and lazy dispatching with support for serving the APIs for using the lib at an endpoint
+- [Rust,Axum,MySQL]: Quboid -> An ingenious storage abstraction project to store all sorts of data in appropriate containers/Data storage with batching, rules engine, preprocessing, layering, prioritisation and lazy dispatching with support for serving the APIs for using the lib at an endpoint
 - [Bash]: BuildSystem -> A bash script to jumpstart any project with boilerplate template codes for coding languages and structuring used by me for my projects
 - [Rust,PipeWire/PulseWire]: TrEq -> An highly customisable EQ TUI app for V-sink implementation using pipewire/pulseaudio hot swappable nodes
 - [C]: Stdoslib -> A C library with many helper functional, added functional paradigm aligned methods, macros, metaprogramming supported code generation with code generative macros